Evernote Business Quick Start Guide

 If you already have an Evernote account and would like to use the email address associated with that account for your new Evernote Business account, you’ll be prompted to sign in and choose a different personal email address for your existing account so you can use your business email address for the new account.

-2. Create business notebooks and add content
+2. Create company-wide spaces and add content

 - Project timelines